meetwudi/uml-project/detailed-use-case/return-product.md

 ### Basic Flow

-1.The customer accesses the system.
+1. The customer accesses the order management sub-system.
-2.The customer chooses to return the product.
+2. The customer chooses to return the product.
-3.The system displays the form of returnning products.
+3. The order management sub-system displays the form of returnning products.
-4.The customer fills out all the information required and submit it.
+4. The customer fills out all the information required and submit it.
-5.The system validates the information and confirm it.
+5. The order management sub-system validates the information and confirm it.
-6.The customer receives the confirmation.
+6. The customer receives the confirmation.
-7.The customer post the product back.
+7. The customer posts the product back and fills the package information into the order management sub-system.

 ### Post-codition
-The product is send back.
+The product is sended back to the seller.

 ### Exception Flow
 The customer may change his/her mind and want to change the product instead